bencheee/BlackJack/README.md

 <a name="media"></a>
 ### 7.1 Media

-- [Joker hat logo](https://www.freepik.com/free-vector/colored-jester-hat-with-bells-isolated-white-background-vector-illustration_10602191.htm#page=1&query=joker&position=2) in main menu is downloaded from [freepik.com](https://www.freepik.com).
+- [Joker hat logo](https://www.freepik.com/free-vector/colored-jester-hat-with-bells-isolated-white-background-vector-illustration_10602191.htm#page=1&query=joker&position=2) in main menu wass downloaded from [freepik.com](https://www.freepik.com).
 This logo licence is free for personal and commercial purpose with attribution.

-- Main background image is made by Sandro Bencinic (developer)
+- Main background photo was taken and edited by Sandro Bencinic (developer)

+- Card images used in the game are downloaded form [American Contract Bridge League Website](http://acbl.mybigcommerce.com/52-playing-cards/) and are free to use for non-commercial purpose.
+Design for the image of the back of the card is made by developer.

+- [Blackjack article on Wikipedia](https://en.wikipedia.org/wiki/Blackjack) was used when writing the rules of the game.

-- All content was written by developer
+- All content was written by developer.

 <a name="acknowledgements"></a>
 ### 7.2 Acknowledgements